eshitagangwar/Hotel-Review-Classification/Naïve Bayes/README.md

 # Programs
-You will write two programs in Python 3: nblearn.py will learn a naive Bayes model from the training data, and nbclassify.py will use the model to classify new data.
+We will write two programs in Python 3: nblearn.py will learn a naive Bayes model from the training data, and nbclassify.py will use the model to classify new data.

 The learning program will be invoked in the following way: